 - 3 tablespoons mustard , see note 4

 - Drizzle some olive oil over the pork chops.
 Season them with salt, pepper, paprika, cayenne pepper (optional), garlic powder, and thyme.
 Turn them over and repeat again.

 - Heat 3 tablespoons of olive oil in a large cast-iron skillet/frying pan and add pork chops in.
 Fry for 4-5 minutes on each side.
 Transfer to a plate and let sit for 5 minutes.

-- Meanwhile: pour water in the skillet and with a spatula or silicone spoon deglaze the skillet – remove any pieces that are stuck to the bottom of the pan.
+- Meanwhile: pour water into the skillet and with a spatula or silicone spoon deglaze the skillet – remove any pieces that are stuck to the bottom of the pan.
 Reduce the heat to medium-low and pour in ½ cup of whipping cream.
-Stir for a minute before adding mustard in.
+Stir for a minute before adding mustard.
 Stir until the sauce has thickened.
 Taste it.
 Add the rest of the cream (if you find the sauce too thin or too strong).